You are here: > Home > Clinical Resources > Special Interest Groups

 CYP Type 2 Diabetes Special Interest Group

 The Children and Young People Type 2 Diabetes Special Interest Group aims to improve the care of children and adolescents with type 2 diabetes.
 The group is composed of multi-disciplinary professionals across all Paediatric Diabetes Networks in the U.K. Meetings are held regularly to share experiences in the management, research and training in CYP with type 2 diabetes.
-Please contact Dr Pooja Sachdev and Dr Suma Uday (SIG Coordinator and Deputy Coordinator) or Heather Clark (Children and Young People’s East and West Midlands CYP Diabetes Network Manager) and refer to the CYP diabetes Network website for further information if you are interested.
+Please contact Dr Pooja Sachdev and Dr Evelien Gevers (SIG Coordinator and Deputy Coordinator) or Heather Clark (Children and Young People’s East and West Midlands CYP Diabetes Network Manager) and refer to the CYP diabetes Network website for further information if you are interested.

 Growth Disorders Special Interest Group